Hughzu/trackstack/docs/APPLICATION.md

 - **Role:** Domain-specific logic and queries.
 - **Rule:** Keep domains isolated (e.g., Calories cannot query Expenses directly).
 - **Rule:** New mutation logic should prefer the Go backend unless there is a documented reason to keep it in Astro.
+- **Rule:** As domains migrate, Astro modules should become view-model helpers and page data loaders, not the source of mutation rules.

 ### 4. `src/server/` (Core Services)
 - **Role:** Global services (`auth`, `db`).